omichelsen/ole.michelsen.dk/public/blog/install-windows-8-with-boot-camp-on-osx-yosemite-with-usb-key.md

 sudo codesign -fs - /Applications/Utilities/Boot\ Camp\ Assistant.app
 ```

-You might be asked to download a developer tool from Apple, which is fine.
-After installation you might have to open a new Terminal window and run the command again.
+You might be asked to download a developer tool from Apple.
+After installation open a new Terminal window and run the command again.

-After you have started Boot Camp Assistant again, it should look like the screenshot.
+Start Boot Camp Assistant again, and it should look like the screenshot.
 Now just go through the steps, point it to your Windows installation ISO, and create a bootable flash drive.

 <!--
 (source 1) http://apple.stackexchange.com/questions/168808/install-windows-7-with-bootcamp-on-os-x-yosemite-with-usb-key